Alert: Internet Vehicle Scams on Craigslist and Other Sites

 - GreenDot (see example )

-Escrow accounts can also be used to securely transfer funds to the seller (providing that you set up the escrow account, not the seller). eBay recommends using our approved escrow service with Escrow.com.
+Escrow accounts can also be used to securely transfer funds to the seller. eBay recommends using our approved escrow service with Escrow.com.
 Learn more about using an escrow service.

 Direct bank transfers and wire payments may also be requested by the Seller.
 Please proceed with caution with these payment methods and remember it is always a good idea to inspect the vehicle in person before sending any money.